petrobras/3W/paper/paper.md

 There are currently no other specialized Python packages, frameworks, or toolkits built specifically to address the heterogeneous composition and multi-source nature of the **3W Dataset**.
 Without a unified framework like the **3W Toolkit**, researchers must create isolated ingestion scripts, causing inconsistent handling of real, simulated, and hand-drawn synthetic instances.
-The **3W Toolkit** therefore consolidates one-off scripts into a standardized, reproducible platform.
+The **3W Toolkit** therefore consolidates one-off scripts into a reproducible platform.